Messaging basics

 A Journey is a continuous user experience of connected Sequences, Scenes and/or In-App Automations.
 The Journey map is a dashboard tool for building those messages, either individually or connected to create a Journey.

-Sequences support the same channels and message types as the Message and Automation Composers.
+Sequences support the same channels and message types as the Message and Automation composers.
 See Create a Sequence and Journeys.

 API